5.3.1 |

 Both fundamental action or abstention and participation in

-purely individual or a social expression of adherence to the values of the
+purely individual or social expressions of adherence to the values of the

 doctrine.
 Symbols or forms of symbolism such as those concerned with